LIMLabSWC/ratter/docs/recent-refactoring/experport-cleanup.md

    - Document any discovered dependencies
 2. Make a decision based on findings

+**Update (May 15, 2025, commit: fe550df):** Investigation completed for olfactory-related .mat files.
+After verification that no active code depends on these files, all four files (olfip.mat, bgnames.mat, OdorNames.mat, and OdorSet.mat) have been moved to ExperPort/legacy for consistency with the previous protocol and analysis code moves.

 ### Phase 4: Cleanup
 1. Remove backup copies
 2. Update documentation